Services and Programs

-Our outpatient Diabetes Self-Management Education Program is designed to help you and your primary care provider maintain good control of blood glucose, blood pressure and cholesterol through education, medication, monitoring, and nutrition and exercise recommendations.
+The Diabetes Self-Management Education Program is designed to help patients and their primary care provider maintain control of blood glucose, blood pressure, and cholesterol through education, medication, monitoring, and nutrition and exercise recommendations.
 These behaviors may be challenging to establish but research has shown that even small changes can lead to helpful improvements.
-Boston Medical Center offers comprehensive diabetes care in conjunction with nutrition, podiatry, ophthalmology, cardiology and dental services.
+This outpatient program offers comprehensive diabetes care in conjunction with nutrition, podiatry, ophthalmology, cardiology, and dental services.

 Comprehensive Diabetes Management

-Our team approach to ongoing diabetes management includes individualized health evaluations by an endocrinologist or diabetes nurse practitioner, Certified Diabetes Educators (including nurses and dietitians.)
-Your diabetes team will work with your primary care physician to prepare a plan tailored to your unique circumstances.
-Diabetes care is individualized and there may be times when more or less intensive support may be needed.
-The comprehensive diabetes management track is flexible and is based on your changing diabetes care needs.
-Your primary care physician can also refer you for a one time consultation with an endocrinologist and then resume the care of your diabetes.
+The team approach to ongoing diabetes management includes individualized health evaluations by an endocrinologist, diabetes nurse practitioner, and certified diabetes educators (including nurses and dietitians.)
+The diabetes team works with patients’ primary care physicians to prepare a plan tailored to their unique circumstances.
+The comprehensive diabetes management track is flexible based on a patient’s changing needs.
+Patients may wish to be referred for a one time consultation with an endocrinologist, and then resume their diabetes care with their PCP.

 Continuous Glucose Monitoring (CGM)

-CGM uses a special glucose sensor, worn discreetly under the skin and wirelessly sends blood sugar values to a receiver every five minutes for up to seven days.
-The sensor data shows blood sugar trends and patterns and gives you high and low blood sugar alerts.
-This information can be used to design an individualized diabetes treatment plan for each patient.
+CGM uses a special glucose sensor connected to a tiny catheter worn discreetly under the skin that wirelessly sends sugar values to a receiver every five minutes for up to seven days.
+The sensor data shows sugar trends and patterns and gives the provider a detailed analysis of sugar values over a period of time.

 Insulin pump therapy provides another way to optimize control for patients with diabetes.
-Pump therapy provides convenience and flexibility for those who do not want a to administer injections and follow a fixed meal schedule.
-Insulin pumps are not appropriate for everyone.
-Your diabetes team can help you decide if you a candidate for insulin pump therapy
+Pump therapy provides convenience and flexibility for many patients with both Type 1 and Type 2 diabetes.
+Insulin pumps are not appropriate for everyone and the diabetes team will help decide if a patient is a candidate for an insulin pump therapy.

 Inpatient Adult Diabetes Service

-Clinical research has identified hyperglycemia as a factor that increases length of stay, hospital complications and even inpatient mortality.
-Our inpatient program is designed to meet current national standards for glycemic control in hospitalized patients, for those with known diabetes, and those with newly identified hyperglycemia.
-We can initiate insulin therapy in the hospital if appropriate, teaching all the necessary skills for independent management.
-We utilize a team of endocrinologists and nurse practitioners who follow patients throughout their stay.
-Our goal is to improve the transition from inpatient care to outpatient care while designing an individualized regimen.
+Clinical research has identified hyperglycemia (high blood glucose or blood sugar) as a factor that increases length of stay, hospital complications, and even inpatient mortality.
+The inpatient program is designed to meet current national standards for glycemic control in hospitalized patients, for those with known diabetes, and those with newly identified hyperglycemia.
+The team can initiate insulin therapy in the hospital if appropriate, teaching all the necessary skills for independent management.
+The team of endocrinologists and nurse practitioners follow patients throughout their stay.
+The goal of the program is to improve the transition from inpatient care to outpatient care while designing an individualized regimen.

 Diabetes and Pregnancy Program

-High risk patients with diabetes during pregnancy require very intensive glucose control and close management during their pregnancy and immediately after delivery, to reduce the risk of complications to the mother and baby.
-Our special program for the management of diabetes during pregnancy is led by Boston Medical Center’s obstetricians.
-This program is designed for mothers who develop diabetes during pregnancy (a condition called gestational diabetes) and those women who have diabetes before they become pregnant.
+High risk patients with diabetes during pregnancy require very intensive glucose control and close management during pregnancy and immediately after delivery, to reduce the risk of complications to the mother and baby.
+This special program is led by obstetricians and is designed for mothers who develop diabetes during pregnancy (a condition called gestational diabetes) and those women who have diabetes before they become pregnant.